bitnami/charts/bitnami/suitecrm/README.md

     ```

     This will mount the `suitecrm-data` volume into the `hostPath` directory.
 The site data will be persisted if the mount path contains valid data, else the site data will be initialized at first launch.
-1. Because the container cannot control the host machine's directory permissions, you must set the SuiteCRM file directory permissions yourself and disable or clear SuiteCRM cache.
+1. Because the container cannot control the host machine's directory permissions, you must set the SuiteC&reg;M file directory permissions yourself and disable or clear SuiteC&reg;M cache.

 ## Troubleshooting